6 Useful Things To Know About Traveling With Kids In Indonesia

 Essentially, that is why we travel - to experience the world together as a family.
 All the months of planning and saving money for this trip have been worth it.
 I wouldn't trade that time spent with my family for anything.

-If you're planning to visit Indonesia for a family vacation, use my family vacation planning checklist to help you prepare for your trip:
+If you're planning a short family trip to Indonesia, use my family vacation planning checklist to help you prepare for your trip:

 8 Steps for Preparing for a Family Vacation

-But if you're planning to visit Indonesia as part of a more bigger trip around the world, my family gap year guide will certainly be a valuable tool for you:
+But if you're planning an Indonesia gap year, or visiting Indonesia as part of a bigger trip around the world, my family gap year guide will certainly be a valuable tool for you:

 Guide to Planning a Gap Year With Family